-After you have measured your stoma, use the stoma guide or template to transfer the size and shape of your stoma onto the cutting guide of the adhesive barrier.
+After you have measured your stoma, use the stoma guide or template to transfer the size and shape of your stoma onto the cutting guide of the adhesive skin barrier.

-Adjust the starter hole with small, sharp scissors taking care to follow the outside edge of the marking.
+Adjust the starter hole with small, sharp scissors starting at the top and taking care to follow the outside edge of the marking.

-Make sure the hole fits snugly around your stoma.
+Make sure the hole fits snugly to your stoma.
 It is recommended to have a 2-3mm gap around the stoma.